-There is no qualitative or quantitative impact on individuals as a result of the proposed rules because the proposed rules are not expected to increase or decrease costs for education, training, experience, application fees, examination fees, or licensure fees.
+There is no qualitative or quantitative impact on individuals as a result of the proposed rules.

 30. Quantify any cost reductions to businesses, individuals, groups of individuals, or governmental units as a result of the proposed rules.

 There are no cost reductions to businesses, individuals, groups of individuals, or governmental units as a result of the proposed rules.